 5. Use a Smart Sensor to Avoid Downtime

 Smart IoT sensors do all the hard work of monitoring machines, automatically, to anticipate when unplanned downtime might happen.
-Smart Trac Sensor by TRACTIAN is a great example, ensuring real-time monitoring of your equipment’s health and preventing any type of unexpected breakdown.
+Smart Trac Sensor by Tractian is a great example, ensuring real-time monitoring of your equipment’s health and preventing any type of unexpected breakdown.

 Not only does the sensor identify when something goes wrong, but it is also paired with a condition monitoring platform, which sends automatic alerts to the maintenance team so they know how to act.